Healthy Behaviors in Adolescence

 Did You Know?

 Other than the first year of life, there is no other developmental period during which individuals grow more than during the period of adolescence.1 These years are the time to form positive habits that will improve adolescents’ long-term health and well-being.
-Three behaviors are especially important to support health into adulthood: eating a nutritious diet, being active, and getting a good night’s sleep.2,3,4 On a typical day, almost 40 percent of calories consumed by 2- to 18-year-olds come from solid fats and sugars, and high school students sleep fewer hours per night than they need5,6 Almost one-third of adolescents spend at least three hours a day watching television.7 Family factors, like siblings being active and support from parents, can help adolescents get and stay active.8
+Three behaviors are especially important to support health into adulthood: eating a nutritious diet, being active, and getting a good night’s sleep.2,3,4 On a typical day, almost 40 percent of calories consumed by 2- to 18-year-olds come from solid fats and sugars, and only a quarter of students get the recommended eight hours of sleep on a school night.5,6,7 Almost one quarter of adolescents spend at least three hours a day watching television, and 40 percent of adolescents spend at least three hours a day on a computer doing something that is not school work.7 Family factors, like siblings being active and support from parents, can help adolescents get and stay active.8

 Resources on Nutrition in Adolescence

 - The Centers for Disease Control and Prevention’s Communities Putting Prevention to Work Online Resource Center provides tools to support environmental changes that address obesity.
 These resources describe why environmental changes are at the heart of making healthy living easier, and how to execute those changes.